 - irregular heart rhythms

-- excessive bleeding at the biopsy site
+- excessive bleeding from your biopsy site

-What Your Test Results Mean
+Your Test Results Mean

-Abnormal results can be caused by a number of different problems, including:
+Abnormal results can be caused by a number of different problems,

 - alveolar abnormalities

 - bronchial abnormalities

 - fungal infections

 - histoplasmosis infections